Candle Care Tips

 CANDLE MEMORY

-*******Due to the tulip-style design of our jars, it is normal to see a small amount of wax remaining on the sides.
+*******Due to the tulip-style design of our jars, it's normal for a small amount of wax to remain along the sides.
 This wax will gradually melt and even out as the candle continues to burn. ******

 TRIMMING YOUR WICK